Simran Prihar is a labour lawyer in our Toronto office.

-Simran Prihar is a passionate advocate for workers’ rights who represents trade unions in all types of proceedings before arbitrators and administrative tribunals, including human rights.
-She also provides advice to unions with respect to pay equity negotiations, disputes and grievances.
+Simran is a passionate advocate for workers’ rights who represents trade unions in all types of proceedings before arbitrators and administrative tribunals, including human rights proceedings.
+She also provides advice to unions with respect to collective bargaining, interest arbitration, and pay equity negotiations and disputes.
 Whether it is giving legal advice, negotiating with employers, or litigating a difficult grievance, Simran works tirelessly to achieve favourable results for her clients.

 Simran believes the key to great representation is great relationships, and she takes the time to truly uncover and understand each client’s unique needs and challenges.
 Drawing on her diverse range of experience, Simran strives to achieve resolutions for her clients in a practical and effective manner.
 She is a poised and strategic litigator, who focuses on the client’s end goal in crafting her litigation strategy.